 Wedge Anchor Diameters

 The diameter of wedge anchor chosen for any particular application depends on holding value requirements and the size of the hole in the fixture that is being fastened.
 An engineer that has calculated the values needed to correctly determine the specific diameter of Red Head® wedge anchor to use may specify the holding value requirements.
 If the item that is being fastened has holes in it for attachment, the Red Head wedge anchor chosen must fit through the holes.
 If the Red Head® wedge anchor is installed with the fixture in place, it is important to know that the diameter of the Redhead wedge anchor is larger than the designated diameter.
 In other words, the wedge anchor measures larger than the diameter that it is called.
-For example a 3/8” Red Head® anchor will require a 7/16” hole in the fixture for it to be inserted thought the hole while the fixture is in place.
+For example, a 3/8” Red Head® anchor will require a 7/16” hole in the fixture for it to be inserted through the hole while the fixture is in place.
 Even though the working part of the Red Head® wedge anchor is larger, the threaded part of the anchor is equal to the designated diameter, i.e., a 3/8” Red Head® wedge anchor uses a 3/8” nut.

 Depth of Embedment